deehuck/dotfiles/README.md

 Restart neovim and run the :UpdateRemotePlugins and deoplete should operate normally after that.

+## Issues

+Currently, there seems to be an issue with gitgutter where it needs different configuration options for debian and OSX.
+The configuration file currently works fine on OSX but will need to be updated to work on debian.
+Fix for this is coming.
 # Obligatory Dotfile Repo

 Nothing super crazy going on here, but some sensable vim and tmux configs.